openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 ```

 ###  2.1. <a name='BuildInstructions'></a>Build Instructions
-Use one of the following build options based on the requirements
+Use one of the following build options based on the requirements. **OpenVINO™ integration with TensorFlow** built using PyPI TensorFlow enable only the Python APIs, TensorFlow C++ libraries built from source is required for using the C++ APIs.

 1. Pulls compatible prebuilt TF package from PyPi, clones and builds OpenVINO™ from source.
+The arguments are optional, if not provided then default versions as specified in build_ovtf.py will be used.

-        python3 build_ovtf.py
+        python3 build_ovtf.py --tf_version=v2.5.0 --openvino_version=2021.4

 2. Pulls compatible prebuilt TF package from PyPi.
 Uses OpenVINO™ binary.

         python3 build_ovtf.py --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1

-3. Pulls and builds TF and OpenVINO™ from source

-        python3 build_ovtf.py --build_tf_from_source

-4. Pulls and builds TF from Source.
-Uses OpenVINO™ binary.

-        python3 build_ovtf.py --build_tf_from_source --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1

-5. Uses pre-built TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
+3. Uses pre-built TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
 Pulls and builds OpenVINO™ from source.
 Use this if you need to build **OpenVINO™ integration with TensorFlow** frequently without building TF from source everytime.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/

-6. Uses prebuilt TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
+4. Uses prebuilt TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
 Uses OpenVINO™ binary. **This is only compatible with ABI1 built TF**.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/  --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1

+5. Pulls and builds TF from Source.
+Uses OpenVINO™ binary.

+        python3 build_ovtf.py --build_tf_from_source --use_openvino_from_location=/opt/intel/openvino_2021.4.582/ --cxx11_abi_version=1

+6. Pulls and builds TF and OpenVINO™ from source

+        python3 build_ovtf.py --build_tf_from_source

 Select the `help` option of `build_ovtf.py` script to learn more about various build options.